-TY - JOUR KW - Active case detection KW - Active case finding KW - Endemicity KW - Early Diagnosis and Treatment KW - Leprosy AU - Brown H AU - Fastenau A AU - Penna S AU - Saunderson P AU - Klabbers G AB -
+TY - JOUR KW - Active case detection KW - Active case finding KW - Endemicity KW - Early Diagnosis KW - Leprosy AU - Brown H AU - Fastenau A AU - Penna S AU - Saunderson P AU - Klabbers G AB -

 Background: The global burden of leprosy is not shared equally; with the majority of cases being diagnosed in Brazil, India, and Indonesia.
 Understanding the methods of active case detection (ACD) used in high and low endemic regions is vital for the development of future screening programs.